 For most of the twentieth century the Decennial Census has included a “short form” with questions answered by every household in the country, as well as a “long form” that is answered by about 1 in 6 households.
 Questions on the short form (age, race, etc.) are the basis for the Census 100% data (available in Summary file 1 & 2).
 Questions on the long form (education, income, etc.) are the basis for the Census sample data (available in summary file 3 & 4).

 Thanks to the University of California San Diego Library for their trailblazing guide.
-This rendition produced by Mychal R. Ludwig, Graduate Assistant, University of Washington Libraries.
+This rendition produced by Mychal R. Ludwig, Graduate Assistant, University of Washington Libraries, and updated by Olivia Duong, Graduate Student Reference Specialist, University of Washington Libraries in 2023.